 John Scarne was born Orlando Carmelo Scarnecchia (in 1903).
 He early started to learn sleight of hand, but his devout mother did not want her son to be a typical sharp.
 She convinced him to practice magic tricks.

 Scarne became someone more interesting than a magician or sharp.
 He wrote guides about gambling and games.
 He was a hero of numerous articles and interviews.
-In total, he wrote several books and co-authored many others.
+He wrote several books and co-authored many others.
 He was employed as a consultant for the US military to warn soldiers about the dangers of frauds.
 In the movie “The Sting” his hands were showed as a Paul Newman’s hands during scenes that involved card manipulations.
 Scarne was also a technical advisor hired for this movie.

 John Scarne and Teeko

 Today this game is almost forgotten.
 Perhaps it’s a result of water damage in the warehouse used by John Scarne Games, which eliminated many Teeko sets before going on sale.
-From time to time in books or newspapers some authors write about Teeko and John Scarne.
+From time to time in books or newspapers, some authors write about Teeko and John Scarne.
 Maybe this game will revive one day?
 If we want this to happen, we need to remember the rules of the game :-).

 Teeko – rules of the game